Three 5G Hub review

 Plans

-At the time of writing, Three offers its 5G hub on the choice of a 1-month or 24-month contract.
-Either way you get unlimited data, with 24 months coming in at £20 per month, while a 1-month plan costs £24 per month, and there’s no upfront cost in either case.
+At the time of writing, Three offers its 5G hub on the choice of a 1-month, 12-month, or 24-month contract.
+Either way you get unlimited data, with 24 months coming in at £21 per month and 12 months at £24 per month, while a 1-month plan costs £28 per month, and there’s no upfront cost with any of these.

 We’re fans of the simplicity of the plans on offer.
 While some networks offer a range of plans with differing data limits, the fact is that home broadband should be unlimited, so there’s little need for that.
 The pricing here is also very competitive.